francescomambrini/Daphne/guidelines/notes.md

 If a dative is not an addressee (e.g. with verbs meaning "to appear", "look like"), then `obl:arg`.

+## Adverbial PRON, ADJ, DET

+Some adjectives/pronouns/determiners are used adverbially in the acc. (e.g. τι, πολύ etc)

+### Ruling

+Keept the upos as it is, but tagged as `advmod`.

 ## Free Relatives